vishalyv252/Hello-World/README.md

   </div>
 </header>
 <main>
-  <h6>In this project, I created a web app using ReactJS and Tailwind CSS framework.</h6>
-  <p>this code sets up a responsive web app with different layouts for different screens and incorporates a Text component to display content.</p>
+  <p> I created a web app for this project using ReactJS and Tailwind CSS framework.
+This code is for a React web application that adjusts its layout and content based on the screen size of the device it's viewed on.
+It uses conditional rendering to show different layouts for different screen sizes, such as 4K, desktop, tablet, and various mobile sizes.
+Inside each layout section is a placeholder for a Text component imported from another file.
+This component likely adds dynamic text content to the layout.</p>
 </main>